SethuGopalan/mlflow_server/README.md

 First confirm the manual command works.

-After that, create a systemd service so MLflow starts automatically when Fedora restarts.
+After that, create a systemd service so MLflow starts automatically when the host machine restarts.

 Example future service name: